tycrek/accounted4/README.md

 ### Configure accounted4

 Finally, we create an instance of `Accounted4`.
-Passing the app is required as accounted4 needs to create routes for the OAuth provider to call upon for redirects.
+Passing the app is required as accounted4 needs to create routes for the OAuth2 provider to call upon for redirects.
 Support for more than one provider is planned for the future.

 You can choose to apply the middleware to specific paths, or to the entire app.